Australian-Imaging-Service/xnatutils/README.rst

     pip3 install xnatutils

-If you get permission denied errors and you may need to use ``sudo``, or if you don't have admin access to the box then you can install it in your user directory with the ``--user`` flag.::
+If you get permission denied errors you may need to use ``sudo``, or if you don't have admin access then you can install it in your user directory with the ``--user`` flag.::

     pip3 install --user xnatutils

-which should install XnatPy for you.
-If ``pip`` is not installed you should can install it with `easy_install pip` (you may need to use ``sudo`` for both these commands).

 I have had some difficulty with the installation of ``progressbar2`` as there is a conflict with the ``progressbar`` package (they both produce packages called